KevinZhoutianyi/FNE/README.md

 ## ✉️ Contact

-If you would like to discuss applying **Fourier Number Embedding (FNE)** to quantization, data analysis, time series, or others—or explore adding new features to FNE, feel free to connect!
+If you would like to discuss applying **Fourier Number Embedding (FoNE)** to quantization, data analysis, time series, or others—or explore adding new features to FNE, feel free to connect!
 📧 **Email:** [tzhou029@usc.edu](mailto:tzhou029@usc.edu)

 🚀 **If you find this useful, don't forget to ⭐️ the repo!** 🚀